koding/koding/workers/social/lib/social/models/invitation.md

 ### Resend Invitation

-All JInvitation instances have `code` property, one can call
+All JInvitation instances have `code` property, one can call sendInvitationByCode with code
     `_kd.remote.api.JInvitation.sendInvitationByCode("7445aa508a1b8deaa97a13ce8ad00b4f9148d6e4", callback)`
 to re-send that email again